Toby-Rea/nhanes_utils/README.md

 def main() -> None:
-    # Default behaviour is to download all known components over all known
-    # years, excluding documentation.
+    # Default behaviour is to download all known components over all known years, excluding documentation.
     #
-    # You can override this behaviour by passing specific options here
+    # You can override this behaviour by passing specific options here.
+For example, to download only the Laboratory
-    # For example, to download only the Laboratory datasets for 2017-2018, including documentation:
+    # datasets for 2011-2012, including documentation:
-    download_nhanes(
-        components=["Laboratory"],
-        years=["2015-2016"],
-        include_docs=False
-    )
+    download_nhanes(components=["Laboratory"], years=["2011-2012"], include_docs=True)

     # Optionally, convert all the XPT files to CSV, a human-readable format
     convert_datasets()